EVISA Print | Glossary on | Contact EVISA | Sitemap | Home

 MINTEQA2 from the U.S. EPA, current version is 4.03 of May 2006.

-New: Visual Minteq from KTH Stockholm, current version is 3.1 of December 2013.
+Visual Minteq from KTH Stockholm, current versions are 3.1 and 4.0.

 and MINTEQA2 for Windows from Allison Geoscience Consultants, Inc.